 The ProED 80 will work fine unguided on most EQ5- and EQ6-class mounts, but autoguiding is a good idea if you want to do exposures of a minute or longer.
 You could buy a small guide scope and second Vixen dovetail bar to piggyback atop the scope, or swap in a guide scope in place of the 9×50 finder scope.

 With 600mm of focal length you can still shoot wide-field stuff (the reducer will bring the focal length down to 510mm), but it’s also possible to get good photos of the larger and brighter globular star clusters and galaxies, with some effort.
-The nearly pinpoint, crisp stars provided by the ProED 80 will look excellent, but as with any astrophotography telescope focusing and good seeing are critical to achieve this in your images.
+The nearly pinpoint, crisp stars provided by the ProED 80 will look excellent, but as with any astrophotography telescope focusing and good seeing are critical to achieving this in your images.

 The ProED’s dovetail has a ¼ 20 threaded hole for use on a photo tripod, but it’s rather heavy and inconvenient to use on one.
 Instead, you should probably use the Vixen-style dovetail to attach the scope to a compatible mount.